western NY Dressage Association

 - Opportunity classes do not count towards this award.

-K. MATERIALE HORSE OF THE YEAR
+K. MATERIALE HORSE OF THE YEAR CRITERIA

-This award recognizes the qualifying horse in a given competition year competing in the Materiale Classes.
 Qualifying Requirements: (see rules regarding Eligibility and Score Requirements).
 Scores from the USDF Materiale Classes with be used.

 - Horse needs to have shown in at least one WNYDA recognized competition USDF Materiale class.
+In years that WNYDA does not host or sponsor a Materiale Class, scores from another USEF/USDF Materiale Class will count without the WNYDA requirement.

-L. OTTB INCENTIVE AWARD
+L. OTTB INCENTIVE AWARD CRITERIA

 - This award is open to all levels and categories of riders (Junior, Senior, Open, Adult Amateur) and any level of horse (Intro through FEI).